-- (i) Read the document explaining the probabilistic methodology followed to compute the losses to the building and infrastructure exposure due to both TCs and EQs in the SPHERA model as indicated in Section 3.
+- (i) Read the Model Documentation (3b) and evaluate the related deliverables of the Hazard Module and of the Vulnerability Module of the EQ SPHERA model as indicated in section (3a).
 CCRIF will provide the Peer Reviewer information necessary/requested for the peer review.
 The documentation may consist of, but is not limited to, the following items: - a.
-A description of the assumptions and methodology followed for the loss computation for both the EQ and TC perils. - b.
-A presentation and underlying technical documentation by the authors about the module to be reviewed
+A description of the datasets, assumptions used and justifications, methodology followed for the risk modeling work of each module - b.
+A presentation and underlying technical documentation by the authors about each module to be reviewed - c.
+A presentation by the authors about the EQ risk profiles of the countries considered in the EQ SPHERA model - d.
+Maps or other exhibits with findings - e.
+Digital files with deliverables, as necessary